DFW1N/DFW1N-OSINT/README.md

 - [NTD News](https://www.ntd.com/)
 - [Apple Australia](https://www.apple.com/au/)

-## [↑](#contents) Search Australian Vechicle Registrations
+## [↑](#contents) Search Australian Vehicle Registrations

-Find out what type of car your target, employee, boss or company has what colour, engine type, brand is it this information would benefit you if you find there registration plate number this information could be used to locate their car passing through live cams on Australian highways to find out where your target was heading towards or dissapeared at this could unlock a whole new piece of information on your targets location it gives you the ability to find out where they were heading if you find it the direction the vechicle was traveling.
+Find out what type of car your target, employee, boss or company has what colour, engine type, brand is it this information would benefit you if you find there registration plate number this information could be used to locate their car passing through live cams on Australian highways to find out where your target was heading towards or disappeared at this could unlock a whole new piece of information on your targets location it gives you the ability to find out where they were heading if you find it the direction the vehicle was traveling.

-- [Service New South Wales](https://www.service.nsw.gov.au/transaction/check-vehicle-registration) - _Check you're targets vechicle registration here in the state of NSW._
+- [Service New South Wales](https://www.service.nsw.gov.au/transaction/check-vehicle-registration) - _Check you're targets vehicle registration here in the state of NSW._
-- [Vicroads Victoria](https://www.vicroads.vic.gov.au/registration/buy-sell-or-transfer-a-vehicle/check-vehicle-registration/vehicle-registration-enquiry) - _Check you're targets vechicle registration here in the state of VIC._
+- [Vicroads Victoria](https://www.vicroads.vic.gov.au/registration/buy-sell-or-transfer-a-vehicle/check-vehicle-registration/vehicle-registration-enquiry) - _Check you're targets vehicle registration here in the state of VIC._
-- [Queensland Roads](https://www.service.transport.qld.gov.au/checkrego/application/VehicleSearch.xhtml?dswid=5326) - _Check you're targets vechicle registration here in the state of QLD._
+- [Queensland Roads](https://www.service.transport.qld.gov.au/checkrego/application/VehicleSearch.xhtml?dswid=5326) - _Check you're targets vehicle registration here in the state of QLD._
-- [Northern Territory Motor Vehicle Registry](https://nt.gov.au/driving/rego/check,-renew-or-transfer-your-registration/rego-check) - _Check you're targets vechicle registration here in the state of NT._
+- [Northern Territory Motor Vehicle Registry](https://nt.gov.au/driving/rego/check,-renew-or-transfer-your-registration/rego-check) - _Check you're targets veihcle registration here in the state of NT._
-- [Transport Tasmania](https://www.transport.tas.gov.au/MRSWebInterface/public/regoLookup/registrationLookup.jsf) - _Check you're targets vechicle registration here in the state of TAS._
+- [Transport Tasmania](https://www.transport.tas.gov.au/MRSWebInterface/public/regoLookup/registrationLookup.jsf) - _Check you're targets vehicle registration here in the state of TAS._
-- [South Austalia EzyReg](https://www.ecom.transport.sa.gov.au/et/checkRegistrationExpiryDate.do) - _Check you're targets vechicle registration here in the state of SA._
+- [South Australia EzyReg](https://www.ecom.transport.sa.gov.au/et/checkRegistrationExpiryDate.do) - _Check you're targets vehicle registration here in the state of SA._
-- [Department of Transport Western Australia](https://online.transport.wa.gov.au/webExternal/registration/?0) - _Check you're targets vechicle registration here in the state of WA._
+- [Department of Transport Western Australia](https://online.transport.wa.gov.au/webExternal/registration/?0) - _Check you're targets vehicle registration here in the state of WA._
-- [Australian Capital Territory Transport](https://rego.act.gov.au/regosoawicket/public/reg/FindRegistrationPage;jsessionid=2E28D04D5F4C72501411202604EB7CE7?0) - _Check you're targets vechicle registration here in the state of ACT._
+- [Australian Capital Territory Transport](https://rego.act.gov.au/regosoawicket/public/reg/FindRegistrationPage) - _Check you're targets vehicle registration here in the state of ACT._

 ### Live Traffic Cameras for OSINT Gathering